rickhenderson/IntroToMarketing/README.md

 # Definition
-As a basic definition of marketing, so we know what *exactly* it is we are talking about we'll use "managing profitable customer relationships" (Gary, pg.
+As a basic definition of marketing, so we know what *exactly* it is we are talking about we'll use "managing profitable customer relationships" (Armstrong et al., p.
 3).
-However the aim of marketing is really to "create value for customers and to capture value from customers in return" (Gary, pg.3).
+However the aim of marketing is really to "create value for customers and to capture value from customers in return" (Armstrong et al., p.
+3).

 ## Sources
-* Marketing An Introduction, 7th Edition, by Gary
+* Marketing An Introduction, 7th Edition, by Gary Armstrong, Philip T. Kotler, Valerie Trifts, and Lilly Anne Buchwitz
 * Lectures by Brent Ball, Wilfrid Laurier University, 2019
 * Smith, Kit.
 2016. https://www.brandwatch.com/blog/write-brand-positioning-statement/ retrieved May 12, 2019